-3.1 Decision-making: Balancing economic and climate change threats
+3.1 Decision-making: Balancing Economic and Climate Change Threats

 Farmer decision-making processes, financial risk, employment, and culture will be affected by climate change and climate change policies.
 Globally, and in California, agricultural profits are projected to decline because of climate change in the latter half of the 21st Century (Deschenes and Kolstad 2011).
 Farmers face significant barriers to adopting technologies to prepare for climate change in the long term, such as high start-up costs and associated risk to adopting technology (Bowman and Zilberman 2013).
-Current issues such as technology or equipment capacity, credit limitations, a shrinking farm labor market, and crop market demands are more pertinent constraints than the threat of long-term, climate-related factors (Bowman and Zilberman 2013).
-As sea level rises in the Delta, the cost of pumping water out of subsided islands or raising and maintaining levees (much of which is borne by the state) will likely increase and factor into farmer decision-making on crop type.
+Current issues such as technology or equipment capacity, credit limitations, a shrinking farm labor market, and crop market demands are more pertinent constraints than the threat of long-term, climate-related factors (Ibid).
+As sea level rises in the Delta, the cost of pumping water out of subsided islands or raising and maintaining levees (much of which is borne by the State and Reclamation Districts) will likely increase and factor into farmer decision-making on crop type.

 Today, crop choices vary from year to year and decisions are usually driven by economic factors and risk aversion.
 Temporary crop-switching is a relatively feasible short-term adaptation strategy that increases some farmers' resilience to a changing climate, especially with respect to water supply.
+However, this may not be economically feasible for some farmers or crops.
 Crop changes also come with challenge- farmers must learn and train workers in cultivation practices, acquire new equipment, and establish new value chain connections.
-Advanced irrigation practices and crop choices, diversity, and acreage allocation can be implemented in response to multi-year droughts.
-Conversely, farmers may also plant waterintensive perennial crops to improve expected revenues (Marston and Konar 2017).
-Annual-toperennial crop switches may add revenue initially but are usually more vulnerable to future water shortages than annual crops.
-Additionally, the 2014 Sustainable Groundwater Management Act (SGMA), which requires more sustainable groundwater use by 2042, may also limit alternative water sources during drought.
+Advanced irrigation practices and crop choices, diversity, and acreage allocation can be implemented in response to multiyear droughts.
+Conversely, farmers may also plant water-intensive perennial crops to improve expected revenues (Marston and Konar 2017).
+Annual-to-perennial crop switches may add revenue initially but are usually more vulnerable to future water shortages than annual crops.
+Additionally, the 2014 Sustainable Groundwater Management Act, which requires more sustainable groundwater use by 2042, may also limit alternative water sources during drought.

-Belief in climate change and perception of the potential impacts involved influence farmer behavior and vulnerability as well (O'Connor et al. 1999).
+Belief in climate change and perception of the potential impacts involved influence farmer behavior and vulnerability (O'Connor et al. 1999).
 Willingness to adopt climate change mitigation strategies and management practices may be driven by climate change beliefs.
 Willingness to adapt farming practice or crop choices to climate changes, such as to water supply shortages, may be more motivated by immediate local impact concerns (Haden et al. 2012).
-However, the majority of farmers believe climate change is occurring (Niles et al. 2013), but there is less agreement that it is human caused or will significantly impact local agriculture (Prokopy et al. 2015).
-The psychological barrier to either climate change or its potential local impacts can inhibit motivation to adopt climate adaptation strategies, especially those that are costly, challenging, or complex.
-Additionally, farmers may perceive "climate change policy risk" how regulations adjust to or ameliorate climate change might impact agricultural activities - as more of a threat than biophysical impacts (Niles et al. 2013).
-A survey-based study in Yolo County suggests that farmers in the Delta region are most concerned about regulations, cost of fuel and energy, and market volatility than environmental challenges regarding water supply reliability, flooding, heat waves, or long-term temperature changes (Jackson et al. 2011).
-Further research would improve understanding of the vulnerabilities in Delta agricultural decisionmaking with regards to climate change.
+However, most farmers believe climate change is occurring (Niles et al. 2013), but there is less agreement that it is human-caused or will significantly impact local agriculture (Prokopy et al. 2015).
+The psychological barrier to either climate change or its potential local impacts can reduce motivation to adopt climate adaptation strategies, especially those that are costly, challenging, or complex.
+Additionally, farmers may perceive climate change policy risk (how regulations adjust to or ameliorate climate change might impact agricultural activities) as more of a threat than biophysical impacts (Niles et al. 2013).
+A study in Yolo County suggests that farmers in the Delta region are most concerned about regulations, cost of fuel and energy, and market volatility than environmental challenges regarding water supply reliability, flooding, heat waves, or long-term temperature changes (Jackson et al. 2011).
+Further research would improve understanding of the vulnerabilities in Delta agricultural decision-making with regards to climate change.

-3.2 Risk-mitigating structures and institutional incentives
+3.2 Risk-mitigating Structures and Institutional Incentives